nirajan128/spaceTravel/README.md

+# Space Travel

+## Description
+Space Travel is an exciting and interactive web-based game where you navigate a spaceship to dodge asteroids and collect points.
+Your spaceship can move left or right, and your goal is to avoid asteroids and click on green elements to gather points.
+The game tracks your progress with two labels: one for the distance traveled and one for the score points collected.

 ## Technologies Used
 - **HTML**: The structure and content of the game are defined using HTML.
 - **CSS**: The styling and layout of the game elements are handled using CSS.